 Find out how the Qur'an was created.
 This could be via reading the pupils a story retelling this.
 They could then sequence these events, create a story map or create a fact file about the Qur'an.
-Do not use images or get the pupils to draw images of Muhammed as this would be disrespectful to the
+Be careful with the use of images of people or getting the pupils to draw images of people as this would be disrespectful to the Islamic faith.